 Eligible National Grid employees who refer other eligible employees to the program can receive $100 for that referral.
 The referral bonus only applies to a referral for the eligible purchase or lease of BEVs, PHEVs, solar, battery storage, and/or heat pumps.

-In order to receive the $100 bonus, (1) The referred employee must purchase or lease one or more of those items and include the referrer’s name, National Grid e-mail address, and employee ID in their application, and (2) The referrer must send an e-mail to email@example.com with the name, National Grid e-mail address, and employee ID of the referred employee.
+In order to receive the $100 bonus, the referred employee must purchase or lease one or more of those items and include the referrer’s name, National Grid e-mail address, and employee ID in their application.
+The referrer does not need to submit any information.
 One employee can receive a maximum of 5 referral bonuses.
 One referral is equal to one technology type and not one applicant, meaning, if one employee is referred for both an EV and solar, 2 separate referral bonuses will be distributed.

 Federal incentives are provided through the IRS's IRC30D credit.
 If you buy an EV, you can receive the credit when you file your tax return with the Internal Revenue Service (IRS) for that tax year.
 The federal credit is based on your vehicle’s battery capacity and the maximum credit is $7,500. https://www.fueleconomy.gov/feg/taxevb.shtml